-Fiscal 2020 Memorandum from the Human Resources & Compensation Committee
+Fiscal 2021 Memorandum from the Human Resources & Compensation Committee

-The 2020 global pandemic has presented many challenges for NAV CANADA and its stakeholders given the unprecedented decline in air traffic.
+The ongoing global pandemic has presented many challenges for NAV CANADA and its stakeholders given the unprecedented decline in air traffic.
 The Company's preparedness, prevention and response plans were key to ensure safe and efficient business continuity, maintain a safe and healthy workplace and contain overall costs.
-This multi-layered and multi-stakeholder effort required support and concessions from leaders, employees, bargaining units, suppliers and customers that was fully supported by NAV CANADA's Board of Directors.
-Key performance achievements include reducing operating costs by \$131M (9.4%) and zero interruptions in service while ensuring operational and workplace safety.
+Key performance achievements during FY21 include reducing operating costs by \$69M (5.5%) compared to FY20 and zero interruptions in service while ensuring operational and workplace safety.

-When conducting the recent annual review of compensation for Executive Officers, the Human Resources & Compensation Committee has never been more challenged in balancing the Company's Executive Compensation Philosophy with the unprecedented impact of the pandemic on the aviation industry.
-Our objective was to motivate, reward and retain executive talent in the context of the very significant issues being experienced within NAV CANADA including workforce adjustment, liquidity and significant rate increases for our customers.
-These factors, in addition to similar issues being experienced by our stakeholders in the rest of the industry, have made our review more complex and challenging.
+When conducting the recent annual review of compensation for Executive Officers, the Human Resources & Compensation Committee was challenged in balancing the Company's Executive Compensation Philosophy with the unprecedented impact of the pandemic on the aviation industry.
+Our objective was to motivate, reward and retain executive talent in the context of the very significant issues being experienced within NAV CANADA and the aviation industry in whole.
 It was a task that required thoughtful consideration and good judgement with a clear view to the future and the recovery of NAV CANADA as a pre-eminent Air Navigation Service Provider with responsibilities that have a global impact.
 Following are the executive compensation decisions taken by the Committee: